 You can select the metrics which are relevant to you and also create new metrics.

-Not just the metrics, the Kushim Management Suite can do a lot more of the heavy lifting for you.
+Finally, besides the metrics, the Kushim Management Suite can do a lot more of the heavy lifting for you.
 Want to know how it can help you measure the performance of your entire fund or funds?